UN HR report on Kashmir exposes India

 At a recent farewell news conference at the UN, Al Hussein said he still stood by his report.
 He said he had asked for “unconditional access” to both sides of the Line of Control from Pakistan and India and is “still waiting” for such an access.

-The UN members should follow through and the UN Human Rights Council should establish a commission of inquiry to conduct a comprehensive independent international investigation into allegations of human rights violations in Kashmir.
+The UN members should follow through and the United Nations Human Rights Council should establish a commission of inquiry to conduct a comprehensive independent international investigation into allegations of human rights violations in Kashmir.
 On the other hand, knee-jerk reactions won’t help India at international fora.

 UN High Commissioner for Human Rights Zeid Ra’ad Al Hussein will be leaving his post on August 31, 2018 after his four-year tenure ends.
 He has not sought re-election to his post.
 Nevertheless, he kicked off a major storm in June on India’s human rights situation by releasing a report on Kashmir.